Fleckism/SecurityPlus/SecurityPlus/15A Secure Cloud and Virtualization Services.md

 Isolating VMs in different zones on separate hardware—This should reduce the impact of a VM escaping attack.
 (Images © 123RF.com.)
 # VM SPRAWL AVOIDANCE

 As well as securing the hypervisor, you must also treat each VM as you would any other network host.
-This means using security policies and controls to ensure the confidentiality, integrity, and availability of all data and services relying on host virtualization.
+This means using security policies and controls to ensure the confidentiality, integrity, and [[Availability]] of all data and services relying on host virtualization.

 Each VM needs to be installed with its own security software suite to protect against malware and intrusion attempts.
 Each guest must also have a patch management process.
 This might mean installing updates locally or replacing the guest instance from an updated VM template image.